-- the ability to present sustained and persuasive written and oral arguments, advanced literacy and communication skills, and the ability to cogently and clearly apply these in appropriate contexts (KTS1) - the capacity to critically examine any form of discourse using close reading and analysis of texts (KTS2) - the ability to acquire quickly substantial quantities of complex information of diverse kinds in a structured way, involving the use of sophisticated interpretive skills (KTS3) - advanced skills in critical reasoning (KTS4) - sophisticated research skills, including scholarly information retrieval (KTS5) - information-technology skills such as word processing (KTS6) - interpersonal and team skills, relating to the ability to work flexibly and creatively with other people and engage in rational debate (KTS7) - rigorous self-discipline (including time-management, motivation and emotional balance) (KTS8) - competence in planning and executing essays and other kinds of work (KTS9) - capacity for independent thought and judgement (KTS10) - mature ability to give and receive constructive criticism of their own and others' work (KTS11) - creative thinking in diverse intellectual situations (KTS12) - advanced professional skills acquired through problem and inquiry-based learning applied on real-life cases and/or simulated situations (KTS13)
+- 001 Understand the major areas of language use and development.
+(KU1) (KU) - 002 Situate linguistic analysis within the dominant cultural discourses.
+(KU2) (KU) - 003 Understand the structures and features typical of a variety of spoken and written text types.
+(KU3) (KU) - 004 Present a sophisticated understanding of relevant current theoretical positions and debates.
+(KU4) (KU) - 005 Understand what constitutes a well-formed linguistic research problem and solution.
+(KU5) (KU) - 006 Demonstrate that they have completed a dissertation involving substantial and detailed investigation of a particular aspect of English Language and linguistics.
+(KU6) (KU) - 007 Conduct further independent learning and professional development.
+(KU7) (KU) - 008 Deploy advanced theoretical approaches in relation to a variety of linguistic data.(KU8) (KU) - 009 Place their own experiences within a conceptual framework constructed from the plurality of developments and issues in linguistics.
+(KU9) (KU) - 010 Critical skills in the analysis of a variety of linguistic data.
+(SS1) (SS) - 011 The ability to employ adequate quantitative and/or qualitative methods of data analysis.
+(SS2) (SS) - 012 Advanced skills in research, synthesis, argumentation and presentation.
+(SS3) (SS) - 013 Advanced use of appropriate scholarly terminology.
+(SS4) (SS) - 014 An ability to articulate how different formal, linguistic and cultural contexts affect the nature of language and meaning.
+(SS5) (SS) - 015 The scholarly skills appropriate to the discipline, including accurate citation of sources and use of bibliographical conventions.
+(SS6) (SS) - 016 The ability to present sustained and persuasive written and oral arguments, advanced literacy and communication skills, and the ability to cogently and clearly apply these in appropriate contexts.
+(KTS1) (KTS) - 017 The capacity to critically examine any form of discourse using close reading and analysis of texts.
+(KTS2) (KTS) - 018 The ability to acquire quickly substantial quantities of complex information of diverse kinds in a structured way, involving the use of sophisticated interpretive skills.
+(KTS3) (KTS) - 019 Advanced skills in critical reasoning.
+(KTS4) (KTS) - 020 Sophisticated research skills, including scholarly information retrieval.
+(KTS5) (KTS) - 021 Information-technology skills such as word processing.
+(KTS6) (KTS) - 022 Interpersonal and team skills, relating to the ability to work flexibly and creatively with other people and engage in rational debate.
+(KTS7) (KTS) - 023 Rigorous self-discipline (including time-management, motivation and emotional balance), (KTS8) (KTS) - 024 Competence in planning and executing essays and other kinds of work.
+(KTS9) (KTS) - 025 Capacity for independent thought and judgement.
+(KTS10) (KTS) - 026 Mature ability to give and receive constructive criticism of their own and others' work.
+(KTS11) (KTS) - 027 Creative thinking in diverse intellectual situations.
+(KTS12) (KTS) - 028 Advanced professional skills acquired through problem and inquiry-based learning applied on real-life cases and/or simulated situations.
+(KTS13) (KTS)